d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 I could go into a lot more detail, but this section is a bit long winded already and I think I should move on, emotionally.

+## Best Practices

+### Choose the Right Partitioning Key

+It's important to choose a partitioning key that is as immutable as possible.
+A `created_at` column is a great choice.
+It's never changed, so it won't cause the row to move to different partitions.
+And it's set to "now", making it easier to write automation to ensure there's always a valid partition.

+For list based partitioning, it's often convenient to use a mutable key (such as `invoice.status` used as an example in this article), and that's a trade-off you'll need to be aware of and to accommodate for in your application code.
+Still try to use an immutable column for list type partitioning as well, if possible.

+### Keep Partitions Small

+The primary benefit of partitioning is that data is split into smaller manageable tables.
+Managing a partitioned table where the partitions are still big bloated monsters will add more complexity than it's worth.
+So, consider daily or even hourly partitions instead of monthly, for example.

+### Be Pragmatic When Deciding if You Really Need Partitioning

+Make sure there are clear benefits to partitioning a table, don't partition things just because you read on some blog that it's good for performance.
+If your data is suitably performant and there's no foreseeable need for partitioning, then it's not necessary and will only add more of a maintenance burden for you and your team.

+### Automate Partition Management and Monitor it Effectively

+For range based partitioning, it's crucial to ensure new partitions are reliably added and old ones pruned to ensure partitioning continues to operate and provide its benefits.
+If partitions stop being created, then you're often left in a situation that's worse than not having partitioning at all such as failing queries, degraded performance and difficult migration tasks for data in default partitions.

+So set up strong reliable automation and monitoring with alerts that will be acted upon.
+I've found that clear documentation such as runbooks help empower engineers to understand the issue and know what to do on the spot.

 ## Monitoring and Observability

 You won't be surprised that I recommend close monitoring of rows in default partitions.
 Any insertion of rows to default partitions should be handled as fast as possible to avoid it growing out of hand.